Prasanna-bit-hub/Bitcoin-sentiment-trader-analysis/README.md

 ### Trading Behavior Changes With Sentiment

-- Sell-side activity increased during Greed and Extreme Greed
+- Sell-side activity increased during Greed and Extreme Greed conditions
 - Larger capital deployment occurred during Fear periods

+### Profitability Was Concentrated Among A Small Number Of Assets

+- A relatively small subset of instruments generated a disproportionate share of total realized profits
+- Asset selection appeared to play a significant role in overall trading performance
+- High-performing assets consistently contributed the majority of cumulative profitability

 ### Zero-PnL Trades Represented 50.57% Of The Dataset

+- More than half of all trades reported zero realized profit or loss
-A validation analysis using only realized-profit trades confirmed that the primary findings remained consistent.
+- A validation analysis using only realized-profit trades confirmed that the primary findings remained consistent

 ---